 Final Exam: The final exam will be at 8 a.m. - 11 a.m., Fri, Dec.
 11. It will cover the entire course (Chapters 1-17), with some emphasis on the more recent material.
 The final will be closed-book, but you will be given two sides of an 8 1/2 x 11-inch sheet with most of the needed equations.

 consist of the following components (though I reserve the right to

 2 hour exams 30 % Final exam 25 % Homework 10 % Quizzes 10 % Project 10 % Lab 15 %

 Note: I reserve the right to make adjustments to the final grade based on trends in your grades over the semester

-I grade on a curve however to satisfy university requirments, above 95% will
+I grade on a curve however to satisfy university requirements, above

 Contacting Me: I have office hours as listed above.
 You can drop by at other times if I'm not busy, or make an appointment.
 I am (almost) never available before class.

 Special Needs: The Office of Disability Services implements the Americans with Disabilities Act (ADA), and insures that UAF students have equal access to the campus and course materials.
 We will work with the Office of Disabilities Services (203 WHIT, 474-7043) to provide reasonable accommodation to students with disabilities.